 Gross income isn’t a way to express your disgust about your paycheck but rather a way to describe income that doesn’t yet have any expenses or deductions accounted for.
 It’s often referred to as the “top line” on an income statement or personal financial statement.
 It’s the difference between what you earn and what you get to keep in your pocket.

 Gross income can be useful to create standard calculations for a number of applications in lending, investing, and tax liability.
 It’s a number that reflects income from a more absolute standpoint.Finances can be complicated, we make them simple.
 And offer low fees and friendly financial advice along the way.
-Use our state of the art technology to get started investing investing or saving.
+Use our state of the art technology to get started investing.

 For example, if you wanted to understand how an individual’s or business’s capacity to earn money changes from year to year, you can look gross income.